2025 Singaporean general election: Polling day

-On Polling Day, 3 May 2025, polling stations were opened from 08:00 to 20:00, with 1,920 polling stations set up across Singapore.
+On polling day, 3 May 2025, polling stations were opened from 08:00 to 20:00, with 1,920 polling stations set up across Singapore.
 In addition, overseas Singaporeans could vote in 10 polling stations set up at Singapore's embassies, high commissions and consulates in Dubai, London, Washington, New York City, San Francisco, Beijing, Canberra, Hong Kong, Shanghai and Tokyo.
 A total of 18,389 Singaporeans registered to vote overseas, with the option to either vote in person or by post.
-Overseas polling in the first five foreign cities began a day earlier to ensure polls closed before Singapore's 20:00 deadline on Polling Day.
+Overseas polling in the first five foreign cities began a day earlier to ensure polls closed before Singapore's 20:00 deadline on polling day.

-Voting is compulsory for all Singaporeans, except for those who are hospitalised, on holiday, or working or studying overseas on Polling Day.
-Absent voters will be removed from the register, after which voters may apply for restoration through the SingPass app or ELD website (with a $50 processing fee; waivered if valid reasons are accepted).
-For this election, restoration became available from 29 May onwards.
-Under Section 35 of the Parliamentary Elections Act, Polling Day is a public holiday.
-Campaigning or election advertising are prohibited from the start of Cooling-off Day until polling stations close.
+Voting is compulsory for all Singaporeans, except for those who are hospitalised, on holiday, or working or studying overseas on polling day.
+Absent voters are removed from the register and may subsequently apply for restoration through the SingPass app or ELD website with a S$50 processing fee (waived if valid reasons are given).
+For this election, restoration became available from 29 May.
+Under Section 35 of the Parliamentary Elections Act, polling day is a public holiday.
+Campaigning and election advertising are prohibited from the start of Cooling-off Day until the close of polling stations.
 When voting, voters are advised against wearing attire or carrying items to the polling station with images that could influence others or promote support for any political party, candidate, or group.
 Failure to comply may result in being turned away by election officials.
 Voting is conducted via a secret ballot.
-Each ballot paper contains a serial number that is used to identify ballots to prevent counterfeiting and voter fraud.
+Each ballot paper contains a serial number that identifies it against counterfeiting and voter fraud.

 At 12:00 of polling day, ELD reported that about 48% of the electorate had cast their ballots; by 17:00, this number had increased to 82%.
 Polls closed at 20:00, with 2,429,281 votes cast.

-Incidents

-On 1 May, the police announced an investigation into 13 young individuals for damaging wheelchairs at two polling stations.
-The first incident was reported on 28 April at a Sengkang polling station, followed by another case at a polling station in Boon Lay.
-On polling day, a driver was taken to Khoo Teck Puat Hospital after his car crashed into a wall at Anderson Secondary School – one of the polling stations for Ang Mo Kio GRC.
-From video footage, the driver was about to be seated in his stationary car where the car suddenly accelerated.
-Three other injuries were reported but none were hospitalised.

 Results

-Since the 2015 general elections, the ELD has released a sample count before the official results; the official reason is to curb speculation and reduce reliance on unofficial sources during the counting process.
-By 22:55 of polling day, all sample counts for all constituencies had been released, showing the PAP ahead in all constituencies except Aljunied GRC, Sengkang GRC, and Hougang SMC, all of which the WP had already held.